 Independent testing and real-world data from EV owners provides concrete evidence of cold weather's impact on electric vehicle range.

-AAA Cold Weather Testing Results
+AAA and Industry Cold Weather Testing

 Norwegian EV Association Data